The Flame of Life

-Sallust once wrote that many eminent Roman men, such as Scipio Africanus, were inspired by the actions of their ancestors to achieve even bigger glory: “their soul was most irresistibly fired to accomplish acts of virtue” while “the memory of things done nourished the flame in the breast of extraordinary men.”
-Fire is a metaphor for the ambition that motivates people to do great deeds, and it would not be wrong to call this the flame of life, a strange force that burns fiercely in human hearts, driving us into adventure.
+While contemplating the incredible accomplishments of the Roman leaders who had fought for the Republic throughout its history, Sallust wrote that there was a “flame in the breast of extraordinary men” whose soul “was most irresistibly fired to accomplish acts of virtue.”
+Fire is a metaphor for the ambition that drives people to take great risks, and it would not be wrong to call this the flame of life, a strange force that burns fiercely in human hearts.

 The Strangeness of Tenochtitlan